Breaking News

 According to a 2021 assessment from the Office of the Director of National Intelligence, MBS had “approved” Khashoggi’s murder in 2018, during Trump’s first term, and supported “using violent measures to silence dissidents abroad.”

-Donald Trump has suffered yet another setback in his efforts to influence the 2026 midterm elections.
+A judge has dumped cold water on Donald Trump’s efforts to influence the 2026 midterm elections.

 Donald Trump speaks while sitting in the Oval Office